jtschuster/ekho/pc_record/ReadMe.txt

-pc_record contains tools for recording while connected to a computer.
+This folder contains tools for recording while connected to a computer.

+Run
+    make clean
 Run record.sh to record an IV surface and convert it to .ivs and .gnu files.

 Folders: